Job Interviews: Should You Tell the Truth About Your Salary?

 The reason why during the job interviews they wish to know your salary history is so that they can make an offer, not so much on what they are willing to buy you for, but what are you willing to sell yourself for?

-It would be prudent for you to have done your own homework first.
+It would be prudent for you to have done your homework before the job interview.
 Before even considering to sell your services and talents to a company, it would be reasonable to have researched the average job salary for that position.

-After all, they are asking for your salary history, so you should ask what they have paid in the past for this position.
+After all, they are asking for your salary history, so there’s nothing wrong with asking them what they have paid in the past for this position.

-Below are the 3 important things that you should know before your interview:
+Below are the three important things that you should know before your interview:

 The basic rule of thumb is that in job interviews everything is negotiable.
 So the correct answer is never to lie, but rather have a serious discussion about what you are worth to them and what they are willing to pay.